Is Massdrop Marketing legit or a scam? Let’s find out in this review.

 It also sells a franchisee package called Double Tea worth Php368,000.
 Double Tea offers milk teas in various flavors.

-Massdrop Marketing guarantees you will make money without anything.
+Massdrop Marketing guarantees you will make money without doing anything.
 See the discussion on the compensation plan below.

 20% of Capital Guaranteed Income

 Your initial investment in this company (minimum of Php1,000) will grow at 20% per month.
 As long as you don’t withdraw your investment, you’ll get 20% per month.

 All you have to do is sit down.
 Wait for 30 days and you’ll have Php20,000 out of your Php100,000 capital.

 Wondering where all that income came from?
 We suspect it came from the investment of others.

 There isn’t any legitimate company offering such unrealistic high returns to its investors.
 Promising 20% per month or 240% per year isn’t sustainable.